 Is your target market college students, women between the ages of 30 and 50 or seniors?
 Are you trying to reach fitness lovers, pet lovers or foodies?
 What demographics was your product or service created for?
-Also known as niche marketing, understanding – and reaching out to – your best target market will save your business money when it comes to marketing dollars and help you make more of it in the long run.
+Also known as niche marketing, understanding your market will save your business money when it comes to marketing dollars and help you make more of it in the long run.

 When you target a specific group and match that plan with a specific message, your marketing investment will lead to higher customer conversation rates, since you’re talking to people who need just what you offer, people who can’t imagine life without what your business sells.